 What does it mean to believe in Jesus Christ?
-Listen to this sermon on John 3:18 as Dr. Martyn Lloyd-Jones explains that it is far more than mere intellectual assent.
-True belief requires that we trust in God and His promises.
-It means we trust that Jesus has died for our sins and that we have been set free from the bondage and dominion of evil.
+In this sermon on John 3:18 titled “The Nature of Belief,” Dr. Martyn Lloyd-Jones explains that it is far more than mere intellectual assent.
+True belief requires trust in God and His promises.
+It means trusting that Jesus has died for sins and that His called have been set free from the bondage and dominion of evil.
 This is the most important truth in the world because it affects not only life in this world, but also in the next.
-Those who know God will live with Him for eternity in the new heavens and the new earth.
-But those who reject the message of salvation are guilty of the vilest sin.
-For they have rejected the very Son of God and are already condemned.
-All who reject God are cast out of His presence because they have broken His Law and rejected His salvation.
-Those who do not believe in the Gospel have no hope because God has provided no other way of salvation.
-It is only by believing upon Jesus Christ that we can be saved and made right with God.
-This is the Gospel that we must proclaim to a fallen world.
+Those who know God will live with Him for eternity in the new heavens and the new earth, but those who reject the message of salvation are guilty of the vilest sin as they have rejected the very Son of God and are already condemned.
+All who reject God are cast out of His presence because they have broken His law and rejected His salvation.
+Those who do not believe in the gospel have no hope because God has provided no other way of salvation.
+It is only by believing upon Jesus Christ that they can be saved and made right with God.
+This is the gospel that must be proclaimed to a fallen world.

 About Dr. Martyn Lloyd-Jones